char502/Portfolio-Page/README.md

 5. Exchange rate app
     - created using React framework
+    - Used flexbox to practise mobile responsiveness
+    - Used Node/NPM/Yarn and Git to deploy project to Heroku
-    - Accessed Exchange rate data via an API
+    - Used API within REact to Access Exchange rate data
     - Used state to manage interaction on the page
     - used ES6 arrow functions, object destructuring and other ES6 features where appropriate
     - Used props to reference data from parent component to child components